FAQ: Information for health professionals on pathogen-reduced platelets (PPPT)

 Yes, once the bulb is removed, the remaining tubing length is approximately 8 cm.
 This should be sufficient for docking another bag depending on the tube welder device used.

-19. Can a patient receive both untreated (apheresis or pooled) platelets and PPPT to meet their transfusion requirements?
+17. Can a patient receive both untreated (apheresis platelet in PAS-E) and PPPT to meet their transfusion requirements?

-Yes, patients may receive both untreated platelets and PPPT to meet their transfusion requirements.
+Yes, patients may receive both untreated (apheresis platelets in PAS-E) platelets and PPPT to meet their transfusion requirements.

-20. Can the same line be used for untreated (apheresis or pooled) platelets and PPPT?
+18. Can the same line be used for untreated (apheresis platelet in PAS-E) platelets and PPPT?

-Yes, both PPPT and untreated (apheresis or pooled) platelets can be hung in the same line, provided the tubing has not expired.
+Yes, both PPPT and untreated (apheresis platelet in PAS-E) platelets can be hung in the same line, provided the tubing has not expired.

-No, PPPT can be transfused at the same rate as untreated (apheresis or pooled) platelets.
+No, PPPT can be transfused at the same rate as untreated (apheresis platelet in PAS-E) platelets.
 The rate should follow hospital policy.

 Microaggregates have been reported in some units.
 Aggregates should dissipate following agitation.
 Placing units in landscape orientation on agitator may help reduce aggregate formation.
 Platelets containing visible particles are not inferior to particle-free concentrates.1